FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/faq.md

 - Scene

 This problem does not occur in general scenarios.
-It may only occur when users use the 'sdk' tool to assemble (call the interface to create, calculate hash, and sign) transactions.
+It may only occur when users use the 'sdk' tool to assemble (call the interface to create, calculate hash, and sign) transactions

-- Resolve
+- Resolved

 Assemble the transaction with the correct interface: